“The backbone of any great city is safe, secure neighborhoods and we need first responders to accomplish that.” – Moses Sanchez

 Make sure our Phoenix police & firefighters are properly manned, trained, and equipped.

 Phoenix families deserve better than the status quo when it comes to public safety and as Councilmember, I will make sure our FIRST focus every day is supporting first responders and making sure they have the resources to protect our communities.

 Increase Community-Based Policing

-When officers step out of their vehicle, every community member should know, respect and trust that officer.
+When Phoenix Police Officers step out of their vehicle, every community member should know, respect and trust that officer.
 That starts with community-based policing that emphasizes officers working in communities and partnering with community leaders to create a safe and secure environment.

 Expand and Build Effective Public Safety Programs